pvpradeep08/tastytrack/README.md

 - **Clone** the repository to your local machine.
 - Set up a **MySQL** database (only create the database named `foodapp`) and configure it in `src/main/resources/hibernate.cfg.xml`.
 - Run the project using your preferred **IDE** (e.g., **IntelliJ IDEA**) on **apache tomcat** server.
-- Access the application using the provided URL: `http://localhost:8080/tastytrack/`

 ## Screenshots